-The cause of heel or arch pain can be the result of a flattening or a falling of the arch, which causes the foot to then lengthen, stretching the fascia.
-This stretching causes inflammation to the plantar fascia, causing heel pain.
+The cause of heel or arch pain can be the result of a flattening or a falling of the arch, which causes the foot to then lengthen, stretching the plantar fascia.
+This stretching can cause inflammation of the plantar fascia, resulting in heel pain.

-To relieve the tension and inflammation of the plantar fascia, the arch of the foot needs to be supported and lifted to handle the load we put on our feet.
-There are a number of shoe inserts (orthotics) sold in stores that claim to do this.
-But these are almost certainly predicted to fail.
+To relieve the tension and inflammation of the plantar fascia, the arch of the foot may require support to reduce the load we put on our feet.
+There are a number of shoe inserts (orthotics) sold in stores that claim to do this, but many of these will fail.

 Why Your Over-The-Counter Supports Aren’t Working

-- Heel cushions won’t treat plantar fasciitis.
+- Heel pads won’t treat plantar fasciitis.
 It may seem that when you have pain in the heel, you should cushion the heel.
-While this extra cushion may feel okay initially, it will not stop the chronic pain of plantar fasciitis because it won’t stop the lengthening of the fascia caused by the fallen arch.
+While this extra cushion may feel okay initially, it will not alleviate the chronic pain of plantar fasciitis because it doesn’t address the underlying cause.

 Why Custom Orthotics Work

-Custom inserts conform to your arch because they are made specifically to fit your foot.
-Custom orthotics for plantar fasciitis relieve the tension on the fascia because they are specifically fitted to contact and support your arch.
-This contact of the insole with the arch is essential.
-Custom orthotics are shoe inserts that should be worn daily to eliminate the chronic inflammation of the plantar fascia.
+Custom orthotics are made specifically for your foot.
+Custom orthotics for plantar fasciitis reduce load on the fascia because they are specifically designed to place your foot in a position to do so.
+Custom orthotics are shoe inserts that should be worn daily to reduce loading of the plantar fascia.

 How To Deal With Heel Pain Early To Prevent Chronic Plantar Fasciitis

 When you first experience heel or arch pain, don’t ignore it.
-This early and acute pain may be dealt with before a chronic inflammation of the plantar fascia sets it.
+This early and acute pain may be dealt with before a chronic injury of the plantar fascia sets it.